-The School of Social Sciences is an exciting new development at Hope.
-It brings together, and provides synergies between, a wide range of disciplines - including Sociology and allied specialisms such as Criminology, Social Policy, Disability Studies, Childhood & Youth, Social Work, and Health & Wellbeing/Social Care.
+The School of Social Sciences brings together, and provides synergies between, a wide range of disciplines - including Sociology and allied specialisms such as Criminology, Social Policy, Disability Studies, Childhood & Youth, Social Work, and Health & Wellbeing/Social Care.

 We are a growing School with a diverse and enthusiastic team of staff who are research active and have published on a wide variety of topics.
 For more information about the School and the research interests of its staff, please visit our webpages at: www.hope.ac.uk/socialsciences/